Moly (herb)

 Page from Codex Medicina Antiqua (fol.
 61 verso).
 Depicted is the herb herba immolum, a.k.a.
 "Moly" in Homer's (Odyssey 10, 302–306).

-Moly (/el/ MAW-loo) (Note: Greek: μῶλυ) is a magical herb mentioned in book 10 of Homer's Odyssey.
+Moly (English: /ˈmoʊliː/, MOH-lee; Greek: μῶλυ, /grc/) is a magical herb mentioned in book 10 of Homer's Odyssey.

 In Greek myth

-In Homer's Odyssey, Hermes gave his herb to Odysseus to protect him from Circe's poison and magic when he went to her palace to rescue his friends.
-These friends came together with him from the island Aeolus after they escaped from the Laestrygonians.
+In Homer's Odyssey, Hermes gives this herb to Odysseus to protect him from Circe's poison and magic, while going to her palace to rescue his friends.
+These friends came together with him from the island of Aeolus after they escaped from the Laestrygonians.

 According to the "New History" of Ptolemy Hephaestion (according to Photius) and Eustathius, the plant mentioned by Homer grew from the blood of the Giant Picolous killed on Circe's island, by Helios, father and ally of Circe, when the Giant tried to attack Circe.
 In this description the flower had a black root, for the colour of the blood of the slain Giant, and a white flower, either for the white Sun that killed him, or the fact that Circe had grown pale with terror.
 A derivation of the name was given, from the "hard" (Greek malos) combat with the Giant.

 Homer also describes moly by saying "The root was black, while the flower was as white as milk; the gods call it Moly, Dangerous for a mortal man to pluck from the soil, but not for the deathless gods.
 All lies within their power".
 So Ovid describes in book 14 of his Metamorphoses: "A white bloom with a root of black".